tonylaurent/verbal/readme.md

     $ verbal post:add "My first post" --summary="This is my first post" --content="# Hello world!"

-If you need a multi-line content, type enter after the double quote:
+If you need a multi-line content, type enter after the first double quote and finish with an other double quote:

     $ verbal post:add "My first post" --summary="This is my first post" --content="
     > # Hello world!